CS2613-FA23/explorationactivity2-MarnoLabuschagne/Overview.md

 ## Functions of the Package
-![Hard Coded Examples of the Functions](resources/AllFunctions.png) The package has a variety of algorithms that can be split into X categories
+![Hard Coded Examples of the Functions](resources/AllFunctions.png)

+The package has a variety of algorithms that can be split into 4 categories
 # Manipulation
 A large amount of the functions of the Algorithms package are dedicated to manipulating lists.
 They would either sort the lists while applying the relevant *proc* to them, removing parts of them, or applying some operation to all of the elements to each other.
 These functions are:
 - (adjacent-map *proc lst*)